mikedh/trimesh/README.md

 `docker pull mikedh/trimesh`

-or a Debian Jessie based image with no boolean operations and slightly slower graph operations (graph-tool requires X as of this writing):
+Or, for a smaller Debian Jessie based image with no boolean operations and slightly slower graph operations (as graph-tool requires X as of this writing):

 `docker pull mikedh/trimesh_minimal`